ericjwdchen/ericjwdchen.github.io/_posts/2017-11-01-making-measurements.md

     > The iPhone X display has rounded corners that follow a beautiful curved design, and these corners are within a standard rectangle.
 When measured as a standard rectangular shape, the screen is 5.85 inches diagonally (actual viewable area is less).

     What, then, are we actually measuring?
-How much can a corner be rounded of before we stop using it's "rectangular" diagonal?
+How much can a corner be rounded off before we stop using it's "rectangular" diagonal?
 What about measuring the rectangular diagonal of a circular display, because we can think of a circle as actually transcribed in a square, so that it actually has (to quote Apple) "corners within a standard rectangle."
 This practice seem disingenuous, and another reason *not* to measure diagonal length of screens.

 [^2]: I can't vouch for the validity of this fact, but I recall reading that television manufacturers were a big proponent of diagonal measuring, especially as TVs moved from 4:3 aspect ratio to 16:9 aspect ratio.
 A flat-screen LCD at 16:9 with the same screen area as a CRT display at 4:3 could suddenly be marketed as significantly "larger."